seedstack/website/content/docs/troubleshooting/exceptions.md

 * The fix which is an advice on how to fix the root cause, i.e. the missing configuration key.
 * The online information which is an URL pointing to a Web resource related to the root cause.
 * The detailed stacktrace of the chained exceptions.

-## Diagnostic dump

-When an exception is thrown on startup or shutdown, a YAML diagnostic file is dumped in a temporary directory.
-A diagnostic dump contains a lot of information about the SeedStack runtime.
-It can be helpful to do advanced diagnostics.

-{{% callout info %}}
-A warning log will tell where the diagnostic file is saved.
-{{% /callout %}}